Chem-E-Car

-The Chem-E-Car Competition is an annual college competition for students majoring in Chemical Engineering.
+The Chem-E-Car Competition is an annual college engineering competition, mainly geared towards students studying Chemical Engineering or similar disciplines.

 According to the competition's official rules, students must design small-scale automobiles that operate by chemical means, along with a poster describing their research.
 During the competition, they must drive their car a fixed distance (judged on how close the car is to the finish line) down a wedge-shaped course in order to demonstrate its capabilities.
 The exact distance (15-30 meters) and payload is revealed to the participants one hour before the competition.
 The size of designed cars cannot exceed certain specifications and cars must operate using "green" methods, which do not release any pollution or waste in the form of a visible liquid or gas, such as exhaust.
 The dimensions of the car are to be within 20x30x40 cm.
 This competition is hosted in the United States by the AIChE (American Institute of Chemical Engineers), and winners of the competitions receive various awards, depending on how they placed.